baydounm/HRS-code-for-Brain-communications-manuscript/README.md

 2.a. randhrs1992_2018v1: Can be downloaded from the HRS website, RAND longitudinal data:
 2.b. trk2018tr_r: tracker file up to 2018, Can be downloaded from the HRS website.
 2.c. pgenscore4e_r: PGS for european ancestry, can be downloaded from the HRS website.
 2.d. pgenscore4a_r: PGS for African ancestry, can be downloaded from the HRS website.
+2.e.
+FIGURES3_SUPPFIG2: Results from Cox PH models for Model 7, Table 2 used to create Figures 3 and supplemental Figure 2.

 Information about 2.c. and 2.d can be found in:
 Ware E, Gard, A., Schmitz, L., Faul, J. .
 HRS Polygenic Scores – Release 4.3 2006-2012 Genetic Data.
 Ann Arbor, MI: University of Michigan;2021.

+FIGURES3_SUPPFIG2 is directly provided in this repository and can be downloaded as Stata dta file.

+To run the Stata code, all data in 2.a. through 2.e should be placed in a sub-folder named HRS_PROJ/DATA, in *.dta format.
+An additional subfolder, named HRS_PROJ/OUTPUT_FINAL should be created to obtain most of the Output in *.smcl format.
+Note that the Figures in *.gph format will initially appear in the DATA subfolder, which is the main directory.
+However, they can be moved to a different directory and used to create Figures 1-3, and supplementary Figures 1-2.
+The Stata journal scheme should be used instead of the Economist scheme where needed.
+Schemes can be modified using graph editor.